JuliaGrid

 using JuliaGrid

-analysis = gaussNewton(system, device) # Build the state estimation model
+analysis = gaussNewton(monitoring) # Build the state estimation model

 PMU State Estimation